someyuck/simple-renderer/README.md

 ### Assignment 3

 This assignment involved implementing direct lighting for area lights using Monte Carlo integration.
-I implemented pixel sub-sampling for anti-aliasing and rendereing of the area lights themeselves.
+I implemented pixel sub-sampling for anti-aliasing and rendering of the area lights themselves.
 To implement the direct lighting, I implemented Monte Carlo integration to calculate the shade of the targeted pixel using various importance sampling strategies, namely uniform hemisphere sampling, cosine weighted sampling, and light sampling.

 The detailed description can be found [here](./Assignment-3/REPORT.md).